michiel2005/MFRC522-python/README.md

 MFRC522-python
 ==============

+this code is really bad at the moment, I encourage you not to use it.

 A small class to interface with the NFC reader Module MFRC522 on the Orange Pi Zero H2+.

 This is a Python port of the example code for the NFC module MF522-AN.